eco-community/lottery-bot/README.md

 ## How verifiable randomness works
-- users know beforehand at which Ethereum block the lottery will be played
+- users know beforehand at which Ethereum block the sweepstake will be played
-- lottery uses block hash of the future block as a seed for randomness
+- sweepstake uses block hash of the future block as a seed for randomness
 - users can manually verify winning tickets via `select_winning_tickets` function from [app.utils module](https://github.com/eco-community/lottery-bot/blob/main/app/utils.py)

-## How lottery works
+## How sweepstake works
-- users buy tickets with random numbers (range of numbers could be set on a per lottery basis, thus we can control the probability of winning a lottery)
+- users buy tickets with random numbers (range of numbers could be set on a per sweepstake basis, thus we can control the probability of winning a sweepstake)
-- users know beforehand at which Ethereum block the lottery will be played
+- users know beforehand at which Ethereum block the sweepstake will be played
 - when the required block is in blockchain and has at least 12 confirmations winning numbers will be selected
 - if a user has a ticket with the winning number he is considered the winner
-- if nobody won the lottery, lottery winning pool will be kept for the next lotteries
+- if nobody won the sweepstake, sweepstake winning pool will be kept for the next lotteries
-- then if someone wins the lottery he will get the lottery winning pool and old winning pool from previous lotteries without winners
+- then if someone wins the sweepstake he will get the sweepstake winning pool and old winning pool from previous lotteries without winners

 ## How wallet works
 - users can replenish their wallet via The Accountant bot `!send` command
 - users can withdraw from their wallet and eco points will be send to them via The Accountant bot `!send` command
-- users can buy lottery tickets using balance from their wallet (aka lottery wallet)
+- users can buy sweepstake tickets using balance from their wallet (aka sweepstake wallet)

 ## Installation